 At their 23rd annual Worldwide Developers Conference on Monday Apple made three major announcements: new mapping service, iOS 6 and OS X Mountain Lion.
 All of these things will continue to help solidified Apple’s ecosystem from competitors.

-Yet we can also add to why Apple needs to have their own mapping service is probably to weaken Google’s hold on many aspects of their core strengths such as search and the other being mapping service which is used by regular consumers and businesses ubiquitously.
-As Apple has probably spent millions, if not billions, on this new mapping service we wonder how good it will be as Google has first mover advantage.
+Yet we can also add to why Apple needs to have its own mapping service is probably to weaken Google’s hold on many aspects of their core strengths such as search and the other being mapping service which is used by regular consumers and businesses ubiquitously.
+As Apple has probably spent millions, if not billions, on this new mapping service we wonder how good it will be as Google has first-mover advantage.

-Time will tell on how receptive people will be toward its new mapping service, but watching Apple presentation, it does look promising, but we hope it won’t disappoint like Siri which we found to be more hype than substance.
+Time will tell on how receptive people will be toward its new mapping service.
+After watching Apple presentation, it does look promising, but we hope it won’t disappoint like Siri which we found to be more hype than substance.